Mexican Gothic: Synopsis

-As the fungus's potency is lessened depending on the individual's genetics, the Doyles have intermarried in order to ensure that their offspring can also receive these benefits.
+As the fungus's potency is lessened depending on the individual's genetics, the Doyles have intermarried in order to ensure that their offspring can also receive its benefits.
 Because it is interlaced with mycelium and infested with the mushroom's spores, the house can hold memories, which the family refers to as the "gloom".
-The spores can also help the Doyles control people who have inhaled them, which frightens Noemí.
-She grows more horrified, however, when she learns that Howard's wife Agnes was used as a sacrifice to grow the spores - and that Howard can use the gloom to take over the bodies of family members, which he's used to further preserve his own life.
+The spores also help the Doyles control people who have inhaled them, which frightens Noemí.
+She grows more horrified, however, when she learns that Howard's wife Agnes was used as a sacrifice to grow the spores – and that Howard can use the gloom to take over the bodies of family members, which he's used to further preserve his own life.

 The Doyles have found that Noemí's genetics are complementary to theirs and can help perpetuate their bloodline, as the inbreeding has taken its toll on the family, particularly when it comes to producing viable offspring.
 Howard tells her that she will marry Francis.
 What he doesn't tell her, however, is that after the wedding he will inhabit Francis's body.
-They also wish to have access to her money, as the family has become impoverished and no longer runs a successful silver mine as they once did in the town.
+The Doyles also wish to have access to Noemí's money, as the family has become impoverished and no longer runs a successful silver mine as they once did in the town.

 Refusing to allow his family to carry out their plans, Francis obtains the medicine Catalina sought out earlier in the novel, as it interferes with the mushroom's abilities.
-Together the three flee the house and manage to set Agnes's body on fire, presumably killing the rest of the Doyles in the process and setting the entire home on fire.
+Together he, Noemí and Catalina flee the house and manage to set Agnes's body on fire, presumably killing the rest of the Doyles and destroying the house in the process.
 Francis, who was bonded to the mycelium through exposure and heredity, is physically affected by the destruction of the fungus.
 He fully recovers but worries that the fire wasn't enough to eliminate the spores and that he should kill himself to ensure that the family curse is truly ended.
-Noemí shares his concerns, but assures him that together they can overcome any potential issues.
+Noemí shares his concerns but assures him that together they can overcome any potential adversity.

+Notes from the author

+Silvia Moreno-Garcia wrote in an afterword her inspirations for the novel.
+It is based on the real Mexican mining ghost towns, such as Real del Monte, in the Hidalgo mountains, leftover from British colonial rule.
+Moreno-Garcia notes how Spaniards found gold and silver for extraction and used Indigenous people of Mexico for cheap labor.
+The War of Independence of 1810 made way for British colonialists to establish themselves in the country.
+This real history of the region inspired her setting.